wbc3rd/Riviera-Docs/docs/source/connecting_to_CSU_remotely.rst

    - Open the **Duo Mobile** app on your device.
    - Tap **+ Add** next to the **Accounts** section.
-   - Use the app’s barcode scanner to **scan the barcode** displayed on the Two-Factor Device Activation page.
+   - Use the app's barcode scanner to **scan the barcode** displayed on the Two-Factor Device Activation page.
    - Once activated, Duo Mobile will show **Colorado State University** as an account.
    - Click **Return** to view your registered devices.